Why it Matters:

 Trained one-on-one literacy tutors for elementary students identified by teaching staff

 Ongoing tutor training provided by school district professionals

 Tutoring sessions guided by materials provided by the classroom teacher

 Support parents so they may be engaged and informed on how to be their child’s first teacher to help their children be developmentally ready for school.

-Ensure young children have age-appropriate skills in 5 key areas (cognitive, language and speech, social and emotional, fine motor, gross motor).
+Ensure young children have age-appropriate skills in five key areas (cognitive, language and speech, social and emotional, fine motor, gross motor).

 Facilitate access to additional learning opportunities across settings to enhance students’ mastery of academic content.